top of page

 • Editorial decisions regarding inclusion in the publication are final.

-• Submissions are welcome year-round.
-Aries is published once per academic year.
+• Submissions are welcome year-round; resubmission of previously rejected work is encouraged.
+Aries will be published twice this academic year.

 Ethics Statement:

 Aries is a platform for art and creative expression.
-We welcome any subject matter your work explores with depth and authenticity.
-It is okay to use curse words in your writing.
+We welcome any subject matter your work explores with depth and authenticity (yes, your work can include swear words).
 However, we will not accept work that relies on excessive shock value, which includes inappropriately graphic violence and/or blatant pornography.
-We will not accept work that is offensive (racist, misogynist, homophobic, transphobic, ableist, etc.) We recommend that you take extra care if you are writing about characters whose identities you do not share (example: you are not a person of color but one of your characters is).
-We recommend that you intentionally engage with art and literature created by people whose identities differ from your own, and that you work to gain awareness of harmful tropes in storytelling so that you can avoid them.
+We will not accept work that is hateful (racist, misogynist, homophobic, transphobic, ableist, etc.) We recommend that you create and consume art and literature with an open mind and heart.

 Publication and Prizes: